Skip to main content

 Read-only

-Retrieves the scene hierarchy as a nested tree, with options to limit depth or scope to a subtree.
+Retrieve the scene hierarchy as a nested tree of nodes with name, type, path, and script.
+Use maxDepth to limit depth or parentPath to scope to a subtree.

 Instructions

-Get the scene hierarchy as a nested tree of { name, type, path, children }.
+Get the scene hierarchy as a nested tree of { name, type, path, script, children }.
 Use maxDepth:1 for a shallow listing of direct children only; default -1 returns the full tree. parentPath scopes the result to a subtree.
+Returns the nested tree as JSON text.
 Errors if scene does not exist or parentPath is not found.

 Input Schema